 Reliability can mean a lot of things, but in this context we are talking about characteristics of your data that contribute to a high degree of confidence that the analyses you are performing can be assumed correct.
 Some of the elements of a data platform that is reliable are:

 - Consistent and validated schemas.
-In other words, all of the records follow the same pattern and can be treated the same way by your analytical processes.
+All of the records follow the same pattern and can be treated the same way by your analytical processes.

-- A high degree of availability, meaning that when you read or write one or more records, they will be successful.
+- High availability of your systems to ensure read and write operations succeed.
 This requires systems that provide redundancy (there’s another R word) in the face of server and network failures that are inevitable.

 - A well defined and maintained repository of metadata that will provide the necessary context around what the data is, where it came from, and how it was produced.
-This reduces a lot of communication overhead that will occur if the information isn’t readily available, because those questions will get asked at some point, so it’s best to have the answers ahead of time.
+These questions will get asked at some point, so it’s best to have the answers ahead of time.